CaptainBoggle/goldmine_monorepo/backend/README.md

 # Tail logs
 docker logs -f backend
 ```
+HTTP and HTTPS are both proxied through Nginx; Uvicorn remains on 8001 internally.

 ## Adding a New Router
 1. Create file in `backend/app/routers/` with APIRouter instance.